benjaminion/upgrading-ethereum-book/src/book.md

 <figcaption>

 The fork choice rule selects a head block from among the candidates.
-This identifies a unique linear block chain running back to the Genesis block.
+The head block identifies a unique linear block chain running back to the Genesis block.

 </figcaption>
 </figure>